edkelly303/elm-any-type-forms/README.md

           )
 ```

+So, those are our types.

 Yeah.
-Those are our types.
-Sorry not sorry.
+Do you hate it yet?

 ### 2. Make some nice type aliases